 Psychopaths Cannot Grasp Abstract Concepts

-Psychopaths cannot understand metaphors, which makes metaphors and abstracts concetps a great test to see if you are dealing with a psychopath.
+Psychopaths cannot understand metaphors, which makes metaphors and abstracts concepts a great test to see if you are dealing with a psychopath.
 The blank expression they give you is a major tell of a psychopath.

 Read here more signs of sociopaths in relationships.

-- Less Personal Stories Would Have Helped
+- Maybe Less Personal Stories Could Have Made It Briefer

 - One Million Dollar Calculation

-To compute the saving of the decompression model the author says that each person adds, on average, one million to the economy during his life time.
+To compute the saving of the decompression model the author says that each person adds, on average, one million to the economy during his lifetime.

 Then he proceeded to add up psychopath’s murders, weighting them at one million each, to estimate the cost savings.